APTA Logo

 Tucson, AZ

-Follow this link for an Overview of Tucson's heritage trolley operation.
+Follow this link for an Overview of Tucson's former heritage trolley operation, when it was in full operation.

 Click on the thumbnail images below to enlarge views of Tucson's Old Pueblo trolley:

-All service on the Tucson heritage line is currently provided by this Japanese streetcar, shown at one end of the line.
+All service on the Tucson heritage line was for a time provided by this Japanese streetcar, shown at one end of the line.

-The line enjoys great support from residents of the city historic residential district shown here.
+The line enjoyed great support from residents of the city historic residential district shown here.
 Asphalt covering this original track was removed.

 The motorman's view of the uncovered original Tucson streetcar track used for this part of the route.

-The track to the right leads to the line's carbarn.
-The one to the left is the beginning of the planned extension to downtown Tucson.
+The track to the right lead to the line's carbarn.
+The one to the left was the beginning of the planned extension to downtown Tucson.

 Track on this stretch along a popular restaurant and shopping street was laid by Old Pueblo volunteers.

-This former Brussels tram is being restored to join the Japanese car in service.
+This former Brussels tram was being restored to join the Japanese car in service.

-The following news notes from Rail Transit Online further describe streetcar developments in Tucson:
+The following news notes further describe streetcar developments in Tucson:

 Click on this link to visit the Tucson line's site: